nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

 c_ property).
 Exponents must be dimensionless (that is a conversion from the exponent unit to the unit *one* must exist) and if the exponent has an uncertainty, the base must be dimensionless.
+Dividing gummys with int values results in a gummy with a fractions.Fraction value.
 Nonlinear units such as the decibel and the degree Celsius affect the behavior of gummys under certain operations.

-Most functions and operations respect the numpy boadcasting rules when passed numpy arrays.
+Most functions and
+operations respect the numpy boadcasting rules when passed numpy arrays.
 Operation and functions are first tried with no type conversions and if that fails all *x* and *u* values are converted to floats and the